Blankred0/Dot-files/README.md

 - `.profile` and `.bashrc` are designed to customize the appearance and behavior of the shell.
 - `neofetch` is configured for Neofetch.

+- I recommend to make a save of your previous dotfile before doing this.

 To install these files on Alpine, simply run:

 ```sh